dart-lang/dartdoc/tool/mustachio/README.md

 each use [mirrors][], which is slow, and whose future is unknown.
 The [mustache_template][] package avoids mirrors by restricting context objects to just Maps and Lists of values.
 Neither of these existing solutions were optimal for Dartdoc.
 For a time, dartdoc used the mustache package.
-When dartdoc creates documentation for a package, the majority of the time is spent generating the HTML output from package metadata.
-Benchmarking shows that much time is spent using mirrors.
+At that time, the majority of dartdoc's execution time was spent generating the HTML output from package metadata.
+Benchmarking showed that much time was spent using mirrors.

 [Mustache templating]: https://mustache.github.io/
 [mustache]: https://pub.dev/packages/mustache